 Discover it® Balance Transfer

 If you need extended time to pay down your debt, one option to consider is the Discover it Balance Transfer.
-Offering an intro APR of 0% on balance transfers for 18 months (and 6 months for purchases), this card also has a balance transfer fee of 3%.
+Offering an intro APR of 0% on balance transfers for 18 months (and 6 months for purchases), this card also has a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
 After the introductory period, the variable APR ranges from 14.24% to 25.24%

 There is no annual fee.
 Also, Discover matches your cash back rewards dollar for dollar at the end of your first year.
 Remember, balance transfers do not earn rewards.